 Pursuant to RS 33:4574(B) the Tourism Commission is authorized to levy and collect a three percent tax upon the occupancy of hotel rooms, motel rooms, and overnight camping facilities within the boundaries of the Tourism Commission.
 Collections are made through the DeSoto Parish Sales Tax Commission and remitted to the Tourism Commission monthly.
-Previously, remittances were through the DeSoto Parish Police Jury.
-Beginning January 1, 2024, remittances will come straight from the DeSoto Parish Sales Tax Commission.
+Previously, remittances were through the DPPJ but beginning January 1, 2024, remittances started coming straight from the DeSoto Parish Sales Tax Commission.
 The Tourism Commission recognizes occupancy tax revenues when collected.
-The total of occupancy tax revenues recognized in 2023 by the Tourism Commission was \$142,890.
+The total of occupancy tax revenues recognized in 2024 by the Tourism Commission was \$182,890.